CadetEditor/CoreEditor-as/README.md

-FloxEditor
+CoreEditor
 ==========

-An ActionScript3 editor framework, based on FloxApp and FloxUI
+An ActionScript3 editor framework, based on CoreApp and CoreUI